BAAI-DCAI/Bunny/README.md

   	--model-list-mode reload
   ```

   If you want to share your web server with others, use `--share` option.
-Note that `frpc_linux_amd64_v0.2` may be missing and you can fix it following instructions printed on the screen.
+Note that `frpc_linux_amd64_v0.2` may be missing and you can fix it following instructions printed on the screen and making the file executable.

   ```shell
   python -m bunny.serve.gradio_web_server \